CoolAgam/CoolAgam/README.md

-- 👋 Hi, I’m @CoolAgam
+- 👋 Hi, I’m Agam
-- 👀 I’m interested in learning AI
+- 👀 I’m interested in learning Security and ML
 - 🌱 I’m currently studying my Bachelors at QUT
 - 📫 Add me on discord @CoolAgam
 - ⚡ Challenge me for a chess match!